 Spring 2020 Program at UWG Newnan - Registration is Open

-Participants earning a UWG Continuing Education Photography Certification will be able to maximize the use of their cameras and Photoshop software in order to produce a “professional” grade photograph suitable for use in brochures, publications and personal display.
+Participants earning a UWG Continuing Education Photography Certification will be able to maximize the use of their digital cameras in order to produce a “professional” grade photograph suitable for use in brochures, publications and personal display.